UniversalDependencies/docs/_eu-dep/nsubj.md

 *Two parts these-abs marked are-that places  aux-intrans-present .*

-Example of a subject in an intransitive sentence:

 ~~~ sdparse
 Bi zati hauek markaturik dauden tokietatik tolesten dira . \n two parts these that_are_marked by_the_places fold .